WiseFax Alternative: PayPerFax – Pay-As-You-Go Online Fax (No Subscription)

 The cloud integrations only matter if you use them

-WiseFax’s standout pitch is the Google Drive, Dropbox, and OneDrive integration.
-That matters if you fax documents that already live in one of those services every week.
-If your document is already on your computer, the integration adds nothing, and the rest of the WiseFax flow has the same prepay-and-login overhead as any account-based service.
+WiseFax’s standout pitch is its cloud-integration list.
+Google Drive and Dropbox are also covered by PayPerFax (via the Google Workspace Marketplace and Dropbox OAuth), so the WiseFax-exclusive integrations come down to Box and Microsoft Office 365.
+If you fax weekly from one of those, that matters.
+If your document is already on your computer, in Drive, or in Dropbox, the integration adds nothing, and the rest of the WiseFax flow still carries the prepay-and-login overhead of any account-based service.

 No live progress tracking